peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithNoFlagsOrTraps();

- Copies this EContext with  `HasFlags` HasFlags set to false, a Traps value of 0, and a Flags value of 0.  <b>Return Value:</b>
+ Copies this EContext with  `HasFlags`  set to false, a Traps value of 0, and a Flags value of 0.  <b>Return Value:</b>

 A context object for arbitrary-precision arithmetic settings.